longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 For all code paths, the fallback is to resort to the normal "not ready" path.
 So at worst, the failover time is the same as previous releases.
 Every effort should be made to ensure that the logging is clear and sufficient to tell why an expedited failover was not accomplished in such cases.

 - **Global impact of Delinquent condition**
 Changing the meaning of `NodeDownOrDeleted` to use delinquency will have an effect on all volumes, not just RWX.
 One expired lease would lead to the relocation of any resource owned by that node and the InstanceManager itself.
 Even if that is accurate, that's a big step to take.
 Some recovery actions might have to time out until the Kubernetes node status catches up.
 If it is not accurate, it would be short-lived.
-The node_controller on the still-living node would promptly clear the `Delinquent` condition.
-But that creates a race with any cleanup actions that may have aleady started, leading to non-deterministic behavior.
+The node_controller on the still-living node will promptly clear the `Delinquent` condition and restore the webhook selector labels.
+But that has the potential to create a race with any cleanup actions that may have aleady started, leading to non-deterministic behavior.
 It would be better to find a way to confine the effects of a stale lease to the volume it applies to.
 How might that be done?
     - For resources that map one-one with RWX volumes, use the resource controller's `isResponsibleFor()` method to check first whether the related share manager ownership has moved, and if so, change to match it.
 That can work for the volume, volume attachment, and engine controllers.
     - For engine and replica instances, the handling depends on the instance manager's state, which in turn is controlled by its node's `DownOrDeleted` status.
-If the instance manager is allowed to remain in "running" state, then every piece of code that checks instance manager state would need to have an added check of node delinquent condition, at least for instances that belong to RWX volumes.
+If the instance manager is allowed to remain in "running" state, then every piece of code that checks instance manager state would need to have an added check of node delinquent condition, at least for instances that belong to RWX volumes, in situations where that can be determined.

-- **Possible delay due to image pull on the successor node** The user should avoid a pull policy of `Always`.
-If there are multiple RWX volumes, the failover node may already have the image.
-There is also a ticket in development to pre-pull a variety of system-managed pod images: [[IMPROVEMENT] Pre-pull images (share-manager image and instance-manager image) on each Longhorn node](https://github.com/longhorn/longhorn/issues/8376).
+- **Possible delay due to image pull on the successor node** This is taken care of by the added feature to pre-pull the share-manager pod image: [[IMPROVEMENT] Pre-pull images (share-manager image and instance-manager image) on each Longhorn node](https://github.com/longhorn/longhorn/issues/8376).

 - **Insufficient resources on any successor node**
 We rely on Kubernetes scheduling to pick an appropriate successor node that meets all the usual constraints, if one exists.
 If the pod can't be scheduled, there is little to be done immediately but to wait for the failed node to return.
 For the user, the solution might be to add resources or decrease the cluster load in order to allow space for failover scheduling.
 This design does not schedule the successor in advance (see [Active/Passive](#active-passive) below for notes on how that might work).

 - **False positives**
 The initial choice for timeout interval may prove to be too sensitive.
-That is addressed by using a configurable setting.
 Increasing the timeout will make it less likely to restart share-manager unnecessarily, but also increase the time to recovery.
 One open question is whether delays in lease renewal and false positives are more likely in a heavily loaded cluster.
 That can probably only be resolved with copious testing, including high-load cases.

-- **Experimental feature**
-If desired, the timeout setting can be set at a high value, such as 600 seconds, to guarantee that normal Kubernetes node-failure handling will take place first.
-The (slight) overhead for Lease creation and update will still remain.
-If RWX HA is released as an "experimental" feature, the high value can be the default.

 - **Webhook availability**
 Testing with the PoC uncovered a snag.
-Occasionally, at the end of the sequence, the share manager controller will get a failure when it updates the volume attachment.
+Often, the share manager controller will get a failure when it updates the volume attachment.
 The error is a timeout while trying to call the admission webhook.
 That repeats until the failed node actually goes to "not ready", and then it succeeds, usually about 20-30 seconds later.
 It doesn't break anything, but it means that the failover takes as long as it would without this feature.
-In analysis with team members, we concluded that it is because the admission webhook is a service and one node of the cluster is picked to respond to the service IP address.
+In analysis with team members, we concluded that it is because the admission webhook is a service and one node of the cluster is picked to respond to the service IP address for any given request.
 It can happen that it is the same node that hosted the share manager and has failed.
 If so, calls to the webhook will time out until control is passed by Kubernetes to another node, which happens on its own timetable.
 On the PoC test cluster of three worker nodes, that's about 1/3 of the time.
 That means that failovers will intermittently and unpredictably take longer than they should.

-No workaround is currently known.
+We can avoid this by making a label on the longhorn-manager pod specific to each webhook and using that label as the webhook's selector.
+If the node goes delinquent, remove the label to take that node's IP address out of the webhook service's endpoint slice.
+That will prevent the unresponsive node from being selected.

 ### Upgrade Strategy

+There are two changes that need to be handled in an upgrade:
-The only impact on upgrade is the creation of a new setting to define and default:  `share-manager-stale-timeout` (default, 7).
+- Creation of a new setting to define and default:  `enable-share-manager-fast-failover` (default, false).
+- Revision of webhook services to use dedicated labels as selectors.

-After an upgrade, the pod would have to be restarted into the new share-manager image for lease management to work.
+After an upgrade, the share-manager pod would have to be restarted into the new share-manager image for lease management to work.
 That could happen as part of the upgrade, or as nodes are restarted for other reasons.
 The first restart would use the old, slow mechanism, but subsequent ones would use the new one.

 The logic for creation and checking of Lease records ensures that all parties know and implement the lease strategy.
 If some component doesn't, the behavior defaults to the same as current code.